rwpalmer/DFPlay/README.md

 # ***DFPlay***
  ***An Enhanced Library for the DFPlayer***

 ## *Overview*
 DFPlayers are inexpensive and they have a serial interface.
 This makes them ideal for use in IOT projects.

 While it is true that the DFPlayer can be used without a library, it is also true that a library can make the DFPlayer much easier to use.
-This library lets developers use intuitive commands to control the DFPlayer. *If you have ever used an MP3 player, you already know how to use the DFPlay library*.
+This library's methods mirror the buttons that you would find on a portable MP3 player.
+Methods like"play()", "stop()", "pause()", and "resume()",  control the DFPlayer and mask the complexity of the DFPlayer's native command set.
 DFPlay also provides enhanced functionality.
 For example:
-* DFPlay plays all content with one ***play(*** Selection ***)*** command, where "Selection" defines the content to be played and allows volume and equalizers settings to be adjusted while the content plays.
+* DFPlay plays all content with one ***play(*** Selection ***)*** command, where "Selection":
+	*  defines the content to be played
+	* allows the volume setting to be adjusted for the duration of content play.
 This addresses a common audio playback problem, where some content plays louder than other content.
-It also makes it possible to change equalizer settings automatically as content changes.
-Those who might want to take things to the next level can create playlists as arrays or vectors of selections.
+It also makes it simple to play some content (say an alarm) louder than other content.
+	* allows the equalizer setting to be adjusted for the duration of content play
+	* enables the use of playlists (demonstrated in the playList.ino example).

-* Mute and unMute functionality was added.
+* New muteOn() and muteOff() functionality was added.
-* New softStop functionality tells DFPlayer to stop playing when the current track ends
+* New softStop functionality tells DFPlayer to stop playing when the current track ends.
 * Developers have Instant access to DFPlayer state information with methods like:  *isPlaying()*, *isPaused()*, *isIdle()*, and *isMuted()*.
-* DFPlay seamlessly shifts the DFPlayer  to low-power "sleep" state when the device has been idle for 2 seconds, and seamlessly shifts back to the normal power state when the next play()* method is called.
+* Low-power "sleep" mode is automatically enabled after the device has been idle for 2 seconds, and seamlessly disabled when the next play()* method is called.

+If you do decide to use the DFPlayer without a library, you may still benefit from the information displayed when you execute the playSelection.ino example with logging turned on.
+See the DFPlay QuickStart Guide for details.

 ## *Architecture*
 ##### DFPlay provides high-performance device control, but consumes minimal resources.
 DFPlay manages the DFPlayer based on ***state*** variables which are stored in memory.
 Some of these variables describe a "desired state" , and some describe the "current state" of the DFPlayer.